Pro-Gun Russian Bots Flood Twitter After Parkland Shooting - Slashdot

 Did Dr Poe write this?

 keep up with the story, it got debunked he was a nazi.
 In fact he lives in Broward county.
 Thats 90% DEMOCRAT, if you remember as it was the battleground for the 2000 recount for EXACTLY this reason. its probably going to come out in the wash that both his parents were registered democrats.
 Dont stereotype on this shit, it will backfire every time.
 The guy picked valentines day for a reason, its not a coincidence.
 This is one of the first mass shootings where the victim stayed alive to be interrogated.
-I fo

-In fact he lives in Broward county.
-Thats 90% DEMOCRAT. its probably going to come out in the wash that both his parents were registered democrats.

-What relevance does any of that have?
-Aside from the fact that the kid can't even vote yet, many teenagers (especially disturbed ones like this kid) rebel against their parents and their ideologies.
+I for one am hopeful that atleast better insight can bet gained by this factor.

 no, he tried to say this was a right wing nazi militia dude... its the whole undertones of trying to tie it back to a particular group.
 It turned out to be fake news that he was in that white supremist group.
 I wanted to point out that before someone jump to some right-wing-gun-toting conclusion, this county is overwhelmingly democrat.
 The chances of him being a right wing nut are not good so best not go there.
 The point is the dude was off his rocker, just like the columbine kids.
-BTW he was 19, so you mig
+BTW he was 19, so you might want to catch up here.
+He was old enough to vote and was old enough to buy his rifle nearly a year ago.
+His dad died a few years ago and he just lost his mom to pneumonia.
+He picked VALENTINES day for a very specific reason.
+We dont yet know why, but rest asured it was significant.
+He got expelled a while ago and it wasnt on valentines day.
+It _could_ be that his ex-girlfriend had a new boyfriend that ended up beating him up (maybe he had it coming) but that is still to be determined.
+My point is "Gun Toting Pro-Trump" is about as unlikely as it will get in Broward County.

 Re: (Score:2)